aws-samples/config-resource-compliance-dashboard/README.md

 You can follow [these instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/add-bucket-policy.html) for that.

-Once object replication is configured, follow the instructions on hte next paragraph.
+Once object replication is configured, follow the instructions on the next paragraph.
 In your case, the Amazon S3 bucket will always be the local Data Collection Bucket.

 ## Deployment Instructions (Log Archive account)
 These instructions apply to the case where you are installing the dashboard on the same account and region where your AWS Config logs are collected, whether that is a standalone account or the Log Archive account of your Organization.